Family Research Council: Politics, policies and positions

-Family Research Council is also fiscally conservative and wants to increase the child tax credit.
-It supports the requirement of a one-year waiting period before a married couple with children can legally get a divorce so that they can receive marital counseling, unless the marriage involves domestic violence.
+Family Research Council supports the requirement of a one-year waiting period before a married couple with children can legally get a divorce so that they can receive marital counseling, unless the marriage involves domestic violence.
 FRC also supports permanently eliminating the marriage penalty and estate taxes.

 The Council opposes legalized abortion, stem-cell research which involves the destruction of human embryos and funding thereof.
 (It advocates for research solely using adult stem cells.)
 It opposes legal recognition of same-sex domestic partnerships in the form of marriage or civil unions.
-It formerly opposed all forms of gambling.
+It has opposed all forms of gambling.
 The Council has questioned whether humans are mainly or completely responsible for climate change, and has opposed other evangelicals who accepted the scientific consensus on it.